• Resources

 Bill Payments via BBPS

 IPPB is part of the Bharat Bill Payment System (BBPS).
-Customers can pay electricity, water, telecom, insurance, and other utility bills directly through the mobile app, internet banking, or even during a doorstep visit.
+Customers can pay electricity bills, water bills, telecom, insurance, and other utility bills directly through the mobile app, internet banking, or even during a doorstep visit.

 Aadhaar-enabled Payment System (AePS)